DanielSiepmann/website/Posts/Migrated/2015-10-22-dynamic-contextaware-content-generation.rst

 ==========================================

-There was one talk at the TYPO3 conference this year, with the name "*Semantic Annotations within TYPO3 CMS*" by `Johannes Goslar <http://t3con.eu/speakers/speakers/detail/goslar.html>`__.
+There was one talk at the TYPO3 conference this year, with the name "*Semantic Annotations within TYPO3 CMS*" by *Johannes Goslar*.
 The main goal is to prepare content inside TYPO3 CMS with semantic information, so you can deliver it with rich snippets to improve SEO.
 Beside that, the solution developed offers a way to query all your content by the semantic understanding.
 Most of us heard about Graphs nowadays, whether from Facebook or Google.
 They aim to make information understandable by computer and enable users to query information like they normally would in the real world.

 This will become possible with the solution for your own.
 You don't need a big company with efforts like Google.
 You can grab the open source solution, annotate your content with information about